- "Phillumeny"

 -

-- American label
+- American

-however, but they eventually did give impetus to the birth of
+these survived, however, but they eventually did give impetus

 -

-- In 1941, Henry
+- In 1941,

-numbering in the thousands, it is the "parent" organization
+is the "parent" organization for phillumenists throughout

-for phillumenists throughout North America.
-Under the unofficial
+North America.
+Under the unofficial umbrella of RMS, there are

-clubs around the US and Canada.
+and Canada.

 -

-- There are also
+- There

-Hong Kong, but in almost all of these foreign clubs the collecting
+and Hong Kong, but in almost all of these foreign clubs the collecting

 centers on boxes and labels.